PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 Create a `login` and `register` function that will allow you to authenticate to the API.

+The enpoint of the login and register routes are the following:

+- Register: `/auth/register`.
+- Login: `/auth/login`.

+For both routes the body is:

+- email
+- password

 Once the `JWT` token is received, put it in the `_token` variable.

+**If you don't know what is a jwt check this [link](https://jwt.io/introduction)**

 ## Step 8 - Managing artists with the api